aregsar/aregsarblog/blog/2020/laravel-app-with-mysql-in-docker/index.md

 ## Creating the data directory

-Create a new data directory in the Laravel project root directory:

 > Note: skip to the next section if you already have a data directory in the root directory

+In this section we will create a new `/data` directory in the Laravel project root directory:

 ```bash
 echo '/data' >> .gitignore
 mkdir data
 ```

+The data directory is where the MySQL data files will persist.
+Since we don't want to commit the data files to our code repository, we need to add the the directory to our .gitignore file.

 ## Adding the mysql service to docker-compose

+In this section we will add the MySQL docker compose service configuration to the `docker-compose.yml` file.

 ```yaml
 mysql: